How to Pass the CCAT Test Grade 5 in 2023 (Guide and Tips)

 Students usually receive their test results relatively quickly after completing the CCAT.

-Results are presented in a variety of different ways.
+The CCAT score is presented in a variety of different ways.

 Initially, results will be given as a raw score.
 This is the number of correct answers which were given overall.
 There are also raw subscores for each battery of tests.